omsimos/react-highlight-popover/packages/react-highlight-popover/README.md

 ```

 ## Contributing
-If you like this project, please consider giving it a star! ✨ If you wish to suggest or work on a new feature, please open an issue to discuss with the community and the project maintainers.
-We appreciate your interest and look forward to collaborating with you!
+Contributions are welcome!
+Please feel free to submit a Pull Request.
+If you like this project, please consider giving it a star! ✨

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](LICENSE)